Trout Mask Replica: Reception and legacy

 The album's unconventional nature often alienates new listeners.
 Cartoonist and writer Matt Groening tells of listening to Trout Mask Replica at the age of fifteen: "I thought it was the worst thing I'd ever heard.
 I said to myself, they're not even trying!
 It was just a sloppy cacophony.
 Then I listened to it a couple more times, because I couldn't believe Frank Zappa could do this to me – and because a double album cost a lot of money.
 About the third time, I realised they were doing it on purpose; they meant it to sound exactly this way.
 About the sixth or seventh time, it clicked in, and I thought it was the greatest album I'd ever heard".
+The Signal's John Henry wrote in 1969 that the listeners will either love or hate it, "with no middle ground", while journalist Will Smith, writing in the Omaha World-Herald in the same year, found that the album "becomes quite listenable after the initial shock" but was "not for the weak listener".
 John Harris of The Guardian later discussed the idea that the album requires several listens to "get it", concluding it still sounded "awful" after six listens.
 Critic Robert Christgau, in his 1969 "Consumer Guide" for The Village Voice, said that its "weirdness" prevented him from granting it a higher grade, but called it "very great played at high volume when you're feeling shitty, because you'll never feel as shitty as this record".
 In 2003, Rolling Stone stated that "On first listen, Trout Mask Replica sounds like raw Delta blues", with Beefheart "singing and ranting and reciting poetry over fractured guitar licks.
 But the seeming sonic chaos is an illusion ...
 Tracks such as 'Ella Guru' and 'My Human Gets Me Blues' are the direct predecessors of modern musical primitives such as Tom Waits and PJ Harvey".

 In 2000, it was voted number 50 in Colin Larkin's All Time Top 1000 Albums.
 He stated "This record is living proof of his bizarre genius."